 Feature Control frame examples: How to read feature control frame?

-Here is a couple of example of how feature control frames are shown on engineering drawings.
+Here are a couple of examples of how feature control frames are shown on engineering drawings.

 Example -1: No Datum Reference